 What if I don't want to go to the Polling Station?

-We are doing all we can to ensure that Polling Stations will be a safe place to vote, but we understand some people will still feel anxious about voting in this way.
+Polling Stations will be a safe place to vote, but we understand some people will still feel anxious about voting in this way.

 People who do not want to attend the polling station on polling day can apply for an Absent Vote - a postal vote or a proxy vote - just for this election, or for all future elections too.